Secelia02/NOTES/JavaScript/Week_1.md

   - in console.log(), console is the object and log() is the function
   - log is a built-in method, or function, of log
   - log is a property of console
+  - alert()--output on the page as a pop-up
+  - JavaScript is zero-based
+  - node name - another name for elements or tags
+  - string.length - The length property returns the number of characters that make up the string

 # String Concatenation
   - combining strings using +